 The Sort Of, But Not Totally, Miraculous End Of The Tale

 My dad and I agree on the start of the end of the story.
 I stood in the batter’s box.
-The pitcher wound up and threw the ball my way.
+The pitcher wound up and fired the ball my way.
 I stepped in to the pitch and swung the bat.
-The ball took off.
-It sailed down the left field line, it climbed and climbed.
+The ball sailed down the left field line; it climbed and climbed.
 I watched it for a moment, not because I was trying to show off.
 It was because I couldn’t believe what was happening.

-My father tells the story with the ball going over the fence, me rounding the bases and returning to the bench.
-There’s a lot of truth in that version and it is how he remembers it.
+When my father tells the story, it ends with the ball going over the fence, me rounding the bases and returning to the bench.
+There’s a lot of truth in that version because that is how he remembers it.

 I started running as the ball sailed toward the left field fence.
-I was certain it was going to clear the fence and be a home run.
+I was certain it was a home run.
 The outfielder had turned and started back toward the fence, but he was trotting.
 He was certain it was gone too.
-He was wrong.
+We were wrong.

 The ball came down as it reached the chain link outfield fence.
-A metallic sound rang out as the ball hit the metal tube that formed the top of the fence.
-The ball popped into the air.
+The metal tube that made up the top of the fence rang out when the ball hit it and then popped into the air.

 Like dad said, I went back to the bench and sat right back down.
 I didn’t get to play the next game.

 But I always remember that no one ever became a baseball player by putting on a uniform.
-Like a lot of other things he’s told me, it’s served me well.
+Like a lot of other things Dad told me, it’s served me well.

-So it was more like Carlton Fisk in ’75 – ripped down the left field line.
-We both kept it just inside the foul pole, but he didn’t get to do a head first slide.
+It was a little like Carlton Fisk in ’75 – ripped down the left field line.
+We both kept it just inside the foul pole, but he didn’t get to do a head first slide like I did.